CedricPump/msfs-bombathlon/README.md

 ![Bombathlon Icon](./icon/Bombatlon_text.png)

-# MSFS-Bombathlon
+# MSFS Manual Bombing Leegue - MBL (Bombathlon)

 **MSFS Campaign Project for Manual Bombing Challenges**

-Welcome to **msfs-Bombathlon**, a project focused on integrating manual bombing challenges into Microsoft Flight Simulator (MSFS).
+Welcome to **msfs-MBL**, a project focused on integrating manual bombing challenges into Microsoft Flight Simulator (MSFS).
-Drawing inspiration from biathlon, Bombathlon introduces a series of engaging missions where players can participate in bombing runs to destroy scattered targets across the global landscape.
+Drawing inspiration from biathlon, MBL introduces a series of engaging missions where players can participate in bombing runs to destroy scattered targets across the global landscape.
 Successfully completing these challenges rewards players with access to new aircraft and equipment.

 ## Purpose and Motivation